x20surya/Glitched/README.md

 ## How To access

--**Download the the source in .zip file and use open it with unity**
+- **Download the the source in .zip file and use open it with unity**

 ## Release